How to Turn a Posterior Baby: Tips From an OP Mom

 - Epidural: This is another tricky thing.
 Is your baby posterior because you had an epidural or did you have an epidural because your baby is posterior?
 Experts don’t know.
 However, studies have found a correlation.

 - Poor hip alignment (either from that desk job, driving, injury, or genetic factors)

 - Anterior placenta

-- Little flutters facing your abdomen, just above your pubic bone– According to Spinning Babies, this sensation is your baby’s fingers.
+- Little flutters facing your abdomen, just above your pubic bone– According to one of the leading experts on the subject, Spinning Babies, this could be your baby’s fingers.

 - No butt by your rib cage (not to be confused with the stiff, immovable mass of a baby’s head)

 - Firm kicks to your ribs